Using Kids A-Z you can:

 - Turn on student Incentives to reward students' progress from level to level.

 |Fountas & Pinnell||G|

 Features and Chart

-- Table of contents, captions, index, and glossary in nonfiction books
+- Table of contents, captions, index in nonfiction books

 - Simple tables and charts